google/blockly-samples/codelabs/custom_renderer/custom_renderer.md

 ### What you'll need

 - Comfort with the Blockly playground.
+- Basic understanding of renderers and toolboxes in Blockly.
 - NPM installed ([instructions](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)).
 - Comfort using the command line/terminal.